hashicorp/nomad/website/source/docs/secrets/ssh/index.html.md

 Successfully mounted 'ssh' at 'ssh'!
 ```

-Next, we must register infrastructures with Vault.
+Next, we must register infrastructures with Nomad.
 This is done by writing the role
 information.
 The type of credentials created are determined by the `key_type` option.
 To do this, first create a named key and then create a role.